10 Ways to Get Out in Cricket: Dismissals Explained

 Obstructing the Field covers the now defunct dismissal of ‘handled the ball.’
 It is covered by law 37 which states that the batsman can be given out if he wilfully obstructs the fielding side either with their body or with words or other actions.

 Typically, an appeal for obstructing the field will be upheld if a batsman deliberately prevents a fielder from taking a clean catch.
-Another common dismissal occurs when a batter changes their course to prevent a run out.
+Another common dismissal occurs when a batter changes their course of direction to prevent a run out.
 The fielding side is required to appeal and both umpires can consult before coming to a decision.

 We’re into the realms of real rarities now and less than 0.01% of dismissals come from obstructing the field.
 Examples of this include Ben Stokes who was given out when he handled the ball in an ODI against Australia in 2015.